flurdy/blog/_posts/2023-03-29-no-what-ifs.md

 Many meetings drags on discussing potential what-if scenarios, don't waste time on those.

-Instead finish the meeting and focus on the next step first then meet again if necessary.
+Instead when you have agreed on the next step, finish the meeting straight away and focus on that step.
+Then meet again if necessary afterwards.

 Less what-if - more focus.